The following Statutes for RC17 were adopted in 2002, updated 2012, 2014. By Laws were updated 2019, 2022.

 7.10.2 abide by the by-laws

-US $ 10 for a four-year period for members from all other countries and student members.
+US $ 10 for a four-year period for members from "category B & C" countries and student members.

 US $ 10 onetime fee for Life Members.
 For the minimum age of Life members see currently valid ISA individual membership guidelines.